Try this Ciabatta bread recipe! It’s so easy, and hands off you’ll be making rustic bakery-style bread at home in no time flat.

 Join our GBBO Bake-Along group on facebook for all the best baking support!
 This page has ALL the information you need to join the group.

-- 500 grams bread flour, if you're scooping flour sift it, you'll need about 4 cups- a little more for dusting the counter
+- 500 grams bread flour, if you're scooping flour lighten it, you'll need about 4 cups- a little more for dusting the counter

 - 2 teaspoons salt